Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The inclusion and intersection properties

 \section{The inclusion and intersection properties}

-In this section we prove the inclusion and intersection properties for suited submanifolds of the Cantor manifolds that appear in the statements of Theorems \ref{cor:surfaces}, \ref{thm:3D}, \ref{thm:3Dgen} and \ref{thm:highdim}.
+In this section we prove the inclusion, intersection, and cancellation properties for suited submanifolds of the Cantor manifolds that appear in the statements of Theorems \ref{cor:surfaces}, \ref{thm:3D}, \ref{thm:3Dgen} and \ref{thm:highdim}.
 None of the material here is new, and the arguments will be well-known to the appropriate community of experts.